ncuskey/ideal-doodle/DEPLOYMENT.md

 - `/api/ops/render/dirty` - Render dirty entities

 These routes require the LoreGen CLI to be available in the deployment environment.

+#### Database vs JSON Files

+**JSON Files (Default)**:
+- All data stored in static JSON files
+- Good for simple deployments and small datasets
+- No database setup required
+- All pages pre-rendered at build time

+**Postgres Database (Optional)**:
+- Enhanced performance for larger datasets
+- Better querying capabilities with SQL
+- Foundation for real-time features
+- Automatic provisioning on Netlify
+- Type-safe queries with Drizzle ORM

 #### Static vs Dynamic